Citadelle of Quebec: Royal 22^{e} Régiment Museum

-The Museum of the Royal 22nd Regiment, is located at La Citadelle.
-Its features items of historical significance to the Canadian military.
+The Museum of the Royal 22^{e} Régiment is at La Citadelle.
+It features items of historical significance to the Canadian military.

-Building 15, constructed in 1750, also known as the powder magazine, houses the Museum of the Royal 22^{e} Régiment and Canadian Forces Museum, which collects, preserves, and displays artifacts of Canadian military historical significance, as well as the Museum, which features weapons, uniforms, and other military artifacts of the Royal 22^{e} Régiment.
-The Museum is affiliated with: CMA, CHIN, OMMC and Virtual Museum of Canada.
+Building 15, constructed in 1750, also known as the powder magazine, houses the Museum of the Royal 22^{e} Régiment and Canadian Forces Museum, which collects, preserves, and displays artifacts of Canadian military historical significance, as well as the museum, which features weapons, uniforms, and other military artifacts of the Royal 22^{e} Régiment.
+The museum is affiliated with: Canadian Museums Association, Canadian Heritage Information Network, Organization of Military Museums of Canada and Virtual Museum of Canada.

 Other buildings

 Building 1, the Former Hospital Administration Building, is the principal structure in Mann's Bastion.
-It is a two-story, rectangular, symmetrical stone structure with a hipped-roof pierced by two brick chimneys.
-The west-facing facade features restrained decorative detailing of pilasters supporting a flat cornice along the length of the five-bay façade.
+It is a two-storey, rectangular, symmetrical stone structure with a hipped-roof pierced by two brick chimneys.
+The west-facing façade features restrained decorative detailing of pilasters supporting a flat cornice along the length of the five-bay façade.
 Loopholes are visible on the second floor on both sides of the building.
 The rear elevation facing into the bastion is functional and plain in appearance.